jonnor/ESC-CNN-microcontroller/report/report.md

 `?!
 Include Hyperparameter search ?`
 -->

-The preassigned folds of the Urbansound8k dataset was used, with 9-fold cross-validation during training and fold 10 as the held-out test set.
+The preassigned folds of the Urbansound8k dataset were used.
+One of the folds was used as a validation set, and one fold was held-out as the test set.

-Training is done on individual analysis windows, with each window inheriting the label of the audio clip it belongs to.
+Training was done on individual analysis windows, with each window inheriting the label of the audio clip it belongs to.
-In each mini-batch, audio clips from training set are selected randomly.
+In each mini-batch, audio clips from the training set are selected randomly.
 And for each audio clip, a time window is selected from a random position[@SB-CNN].
 This effectively implements time-shifting data augmentation.